UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Methodology

 \section{Methodology}

 We build UniCSG on top of a pretrained image-editing model (Qwen-Image-Edit-2509\cite{wu2025qwenimagetechnicalreport}).
 We unify text-to-image and image-to-image settings with a four-tuple input $\langle text, ref\_img, source\_img, gt\_img \rangle$.
+Both text-guided and reference-guided stylization follow the same content-constrained generation framework, differing only in the source of style information: text-guided transfer uses the text prompt to specify the desired style, whereas reference-guided transfer uses the reference image as the style exemplar.
 We structure the methodology description into three core sections.
 Semantic Disentanglement (Stage 1) is covered in Sec.~\ref{sec:Semantic}.
 Sec.~\ref{sec:Frequency} addresses Frequency-aware Detail Reconstruction (Stage 2).
 Pixel-space Reward Learning is then presented in Sec.~\ref{sec:reward}.
 An overview is shown in Fig.~\ref{fig:main}.